-Many communities have support groups for mental illness where you can talk openly about what you are going through.
+Many communities have support groups for Many communities have support groups for mental illness where you can talk openly about what you are going through.
 Some communities have groups that are specifically for family members.
 If there are no local groups, there are also online groups for families affected by mental illness.